 Given the state of repair and limited access to the interior we are afforded at present, here are a few photographs taken during the visit by our board members to the nearly identical Chantry Island lighthouse off Southampton.
 These photographs represent these unique structures at their best.

-Click on any of the photos below to enlarge and open a viewing gallery.
+Scroll down to the bottom of this page and click on any of the photos below to enlarge and open a viewing gallery.